 |Salary||$56,670 (2015 median for radiologic technologists, including x-ray and CAT scan technicians)|

 Sources: U.S. Bureau of Labor Statistics (BLS); Monster.com job postings in August 2012

 An associate's degree in radiography or radiologic technology will teach students safe methods to create quality x-ray images with low doses of radiation.
-Students in the program will learn about diagnostic imaging machine operation, professionalism and radiation protection standards.
-Students will be required to complete both general education and radiologic technology courses.
+Students in this program will learn about diagnostic imaging machine operation, professionalism and radiation protection standards.
+They will be required to complete both general education and radiologic technology courses.
 Courses will cover topics involving anatomy and physiology, patient positioning, exposure techniques, patient care and radiation safety.

-Step 2: Complete Clinical Training
+Complete Clinical Training

 Before obtaining employment and earning certification, individuals need to have some clinical experience in the field.
 Radiologic technology programs often provide students with the training necessary to begin employment.
 This is an opportunity for students to train under the supervision of an experienced technician while working with patients and interacting with other medical professionals.

 After graduating from an accredited program, individuals can pursue certification through the ARRT, which is often required for state licensing.
 Certification ensures that technicians have the qualifications to conduct medical imaging tests.
 The certifying exam features 200 questions and covers topics involving radiation protection, equipment operation, image acquisition, imaging procedures and patient care.

 X-ray technicians who do not maintain their certification may no longer be employable.
 In order to ensure job security and opportunities to advance their career, it is important to complete continuing education requirements every two years to maintain certification.
 Because of technology advancements, technologists need to update their knowledge and skills.
 This can be done in continuing education classes that keep technologists up to date on the latest developments and newest technology in the field.